IV.

 and the soft breathing sounds stars make at night

-as Daddy sings, réalta beag téigh a chodladh.
+as Daddy sang, réalta beag téigh a chodladh.

 When we arrive at Granny’s, she wants Daddy